Automatically update and upgrade Raspbian

 chmod +x, or it can be run straight from GitHub using

-Just remember to never run scripts of the Internet before first understanding them!
+Remember to never run scripts from the Internet without first understanding them!

 The entire script looks like this: